joelouthan/theologic.us/content/posts/here-is-love/0033-here-is-love-he-is-the-one-who-knows-us-romans-827.md

 ---
-title: 'Here is Love: He is the One Who Knows Us – Romans 8:27'
+title: 'Here is Love: Romans 8:27 He is the One Who Knows Us'
 author: Joseph Louthan
 date: 2018-04-23T12:00:37+00:00
 categories: